 - How to compliantly reach out to and enroll consumers in Medicare Advantage and Part D plans

-In addition to the Medicare portion of the test, you’ll also have to take another section dealing with fraud, waste, and abuse (FWA).
-You must pass both the Medicare and FWA portions to receive your AHIP certification.
+In addition to the Medicare portion of the course, you’ll also have to take another section dealing with fraud, waste, and abuse (FWA).
+You must complete both the Medicare and FWA portions to receive your AHIP certification.

 What to Expect During Fraud, Waste, and Abuse (FWA) Training

-Whereas AHIP Medicare training covers the items listed above, FWA training will teach you about:
+Whereas AHIP Medicare training covers important Medicare information, FWA training will teach you about:

 - How to detect and report FWA when they occur within the Medicare program.

 - How to use the legal system to stop FWA.

 - The human and financial costs of FWA.

 In order to access training modules and certifications, you will need to log in through your carrier portal or through the AHIP site directly.
 Logging into the AHIP site will not offer discounts for the course, while logging in through carrier portals often provides a discounted rate.

 What Is the Test for AHIP Certification Like?